What I get from the preview of C# 8 with Mads Torgersen

 string? s;

-Fear not, string will conitnue to be a nullable type but you will can add a ? to tell that this variable is supposed to be null, or have much chance to be null.
+Fear not, string will continue to be a nullable type but you will be able to add a ? to tell that this variable is supposed to be null, or is likely to be null.
 It's more like a design feature.

 string? s = null;